shree998/Campus-Expert/submissions/yashovardhanagrawal/module-2/community-assessment.md

   * What can be better than an easy junior senior culture in college club!
 Everybody is open to share their thoughts and communicate freely with everyone.
   * Recruiting new people is always fun.
 We have a series of interviews for people who want to get into the managerial council.
 Normal membership is open for all and they can attend all the sessions we organize.
   * Celebrations are important right?
 We have perfect celebrations after every successful event we host.
+  * Gender ratio is about 2:1 (boys : girls).
+We always encourage girls to participate more in our community.
+  * We have departments divided amongst the group like department handling Web Development FrontEnd, BackEnd, Android Development, iOS Development, ML, AI etc. People having similar interest are divided further into specific groups.
+  * Altogether we have a lot of fun, many a times during the off time we may also get into the party mood and may for a hiking session on the nearby hills, play guitar and start singing (I'm a singer ;P) and what not!